Worship Schedule

 Men’s Ministry

 A small group of men gather at 7:00 AM on Monday mornings for coffee and conversation.
-Another group gathers for pub theology at Tap It every third Tuesday of the month at 7:00 PM.
+Another group gathers for pub theology at Cork It every third Tuesday of the month at 7:00 PM.
 Information about additional events can be found in our newsletter and on the calendar.
 All men are warmly invited to participate.

 Women’s Ministry